obertm/OneADayLocal/docs/Euler002_explained.md

 4) Keep state minimal (constant space) unless the problem requires history or memoization.
 5) Validate with small cases and one larger case.

-## Practical examples from the real world
+## Practical examples and business impact

 - Retry/backoff schedules with cost caps
   - Problem: Many systems use exponential or Fibonacci‑like backoff.
 You may want to sum only attempts that land on “even” steps (or steps matching a cadence) to estimate cost or load until a cutoff L.